 (i) Organisms form populations—temporally extended groups of interacting organisms that compete for a share of a fixed store of resources, or niche.

 (ii) Natural Selection Within a population, organisms vary according to their capacity to reproduce, or fitness.
 Mutation creates new types randomly (i.e., not purposively, with the goal of being more fit).
 Over time, the fitter types of organisms tend to increase proportionately.
-Though mutation creates variation, selection eliminates the less fit types, and is thus a homogenizing influence.
+Though mutation creates variation, selection eliminates the less fit types, and thus it stabilizes the distribution of interacting types within a population.
+(For example, it stabilizes the sex ratio in human populations.)

 (iii) Fitness is explained by adaptation, as well as by other factors such as reproductive efficiency.